momiji/js-admission-controller/README.md

 By default, the admission hook receives CREATE for pods on all namespaces.

 To add other apiGroups/versions:
-- update hooks.yaml to add additionnal apiGroups/versions or create a new file based on hooks.yaml
+- update `kubernetes/hooks.yaml` to add additionnal apiGroups/versions or create a new file based on it
-- update rbac.yaml to add additionnal rules to watch or create a new file with new rules and bind the new roles to the `jsadmissions` service account
+- update `kubernetes/rbac.yaml` to add additionnal rules to watch or create a new file with new rules and bind the new roles to the `jsadmissions` service account

 ### Certificates